supervisely-ecosystem/convert-class-shape/README.md

 <img src="https://i.imgur.com/rCNNniF.png" width="450"/>

 App creates new project and it will appear in `Output` section.
+Result project name = original name + "(new shapes)" suffix.

 <img src="https://i.imgur.com/79HnmH0.png" width="450"/>

 ### Step 5: App shuts down automatically

-done!
+Even if app is finished, you can always open it from tasks list in `Read Only` mode to see Input project, list of applied transformations and Output project.

 ## Explanation